JohnTelford/mkdocs/docs/dev_stack.md

 !!!
 Abstract

-	The Iterative Website Development Stack outlines a process for building and launching websites, typically involving iteration and collaboration between development and design teams.
+	The Iterative Website Development Stack outlines a process for building and launching websites, typically involving iteration and collaboration between teams and steak holders.

 ---